i 601a Instructions: Everything You Need to Know

 Other Information You’ll Need to Provide on Form I-601A

 The last of the I-601A instructions is for the applicant to give the details about the petitioner.
-The petitioner is the employer or relative who filed the visa petition or if about the applicant if it was self-petitioned on Form I-360 or the DV (diversity visa) lottery.
+The petitioner is the employer or relative who filed the visa petition — or the applicant if it was self-petitioned — on Form I-360 or the DV (diversity visa) lottery.

-If you have legal questions about the Form I-601A instructions and application process, post your legal need within our UpCounsel Marketplace to get answers from lawyers who specialize in this area.
-The lawyers within our Marketplace work for top firms, are graduates from high-ranking law schools, such as Harvard Law, and have 14 years of experience, on average.
+If you have legal questions about the Form I-601A instructions and application process, post your legal need within our UpCounsel marketplace to get answers from lawyers who specialize in this area.
+The lawyers within our marketplace work for top firms, are graduates from high-ranking law schools such as Harvard Law, and have an average of 14 years of experience.
 Getting connected with professionals for sound legal advice has never been easier.